-Examples of Conduct Violations Definition Minimum Level Maximum Level Lacking Supervision / Loitering Wandering in the hallway without permission; leaving a designated area without permission or supervision; remaining in the hallway after allotted transition time; and/or if a student is in an unauthorized area of the building without permission (e.g., storage room).
+Examples of Conduct Violations Definition Minimu m Level Maximum Level Lacking Supervision / Loitering Wandering in the hallway without permission; leaving a designated area without permission or supervision; remaining in the hallway after allotted transition time; and/or if a student is in an unauthorized area of the building without permission (e.g., storage room).
 1 2 Leaving Class/School Without Permission Leaving class/school without permission.
 1 2 Misuse of School Equipment Using school equipment without permission and/or without following instructions.
 1 2 Non-compliance / Defiance / Disrespect Refusing to follow directions, talking back, or engaging in socially rude interactions toward staff and/or students that include negative verbal statements or gestures.
+Also, refusal to comply with school health and safety protocol such, e.g., not complying with health screening protocol, repeatedly not following social distancing guidelines, not complying with mask protocol.
 1 3 Obscene / Inappropriate Language / Materials Verbalizing or writing messages, and/or making gestures that include swearing, name calling, profanity, and/or explicit messages of a violent nature.
 1 3 Physical Aggression Delivering actions that involve substantial physical contact toward another where injury may occur (e.g. hitting, punching, hitting with an object, kicking, hair pulling, scratching, etc.).
-2 3 Possession or Use of Tobacco Products Possessing or using tobacco products while on school property or in attendance at school sponsored events.
+3 4 Possession or Use of Tobacco Products Possessing or using tobacco products while on school property or in attendance at school sponsored events.
 1 3 Possession of Unsafe Objects / Materials Possessing an item that can potentially place them or others at risk for injury.
 Examples include sharp objects, items that may be construed as weapons and toxic substances.
 This definition applies even if the student has not used the item in an unsafe manner or has not threatened to use the item.
-1 3 Sexually Inappropriate Activity or Behavior / Gestures / Materials Verbalizing, writing, texting or 'sexting' messages, and/or making gestures that include pornographic content, mature themes, inappropriate touching, solicitation, and/or explicit messages of a sexual nature.
+2 3 Sexually Inappropriate Activity or Behavior / Gestures / Materials Verbalizing, writing, texting or 'sexting' messages, and/or making gestures that include pornographic content, mature themes, inappropriate touching, solicitation, and/or explicit messages of a sexual nature.
 1 3 Theft Removing someone else's property without that person's permission.
 (Student may have said item or may have passed identified item on to another).
-1 3 Tardiness to Class Failing to arrive to class at the scheduled start time without a pass or permission.
+1-2 for item under \$10 in value and 2-3 for items worth \$10 or more.
+1-2 2-3 Tardiness to Class Failing to arrive to class at the scheduled start time without a pass or permission.
 1 2